awsdocs/aws-private-ca-user-guide/doc_source/PcaSignCert.md

 **Important**
 Details of your X\.509 infrastructure and the CA hierarchy within it are beyond the scope of this guide\.
 For more information, see [Creating and Signing a Private CA Certificate](PcaTsSignCsr.md)\.
 The validity period of a private CA is determined by the validity period you specify when you create the private CA certificate\.
 Set the **Not Before** and **Not After** fields\.
 Aside from enforcing the defined period, ACM Private CA does not restrict the lifetime of a CA\.
-If you must create a CA certificate that does not effectively expire, set the special value `99991231235959Z` in the **Not After** field\.
+If you must create a CA certificate that effectively never expires, set the special value `99991231235959Z` in the **Not After** field\.
 We do not recommend this as a general practice\.

 The signed certificate is typically returned to you as a base64\-encoded PEM file or string\.
 This is shown by the following example\.
 If the certificate is encoded in a different format, you must convert it to PEM\.
 Various OpenSSL commands are available to perform format conversion\.